5 Step Plan to Becoming a Successful Personal Trainer During a Pandemic

 Alright so, you've got your online profile and your professional photos.
 Now let's try to get some clients on board.
 There's loads of ways to do this but now, more than ever, social media is our best friend, so let's start by making that your most useful tool.
 What is the most image based platform out there?
 Hmmm...I wonder.

 Yep, of course - INSTAGRAM.
 Post, post, post.
 It's all well and good being social and offering your services to your friends to use, but the toughest thing to learn is that unfortunately your friends cannot be your only customers.
 You need to reach new clients more organically.
+If you don't know how to go about doing that just yet, here's the complete guide on how to get more followers on Instagram.

 Keep your profile public so it's visible for everyone, change your profile picture to one of you working out and start telling your followers about your training plan, your weekly/monthly/yearly prices and what you're offering them.